FAQs: Training your AI

 Q. What's the maximum size for files I can upload?

-A. Each file can contain up to 100,000 characters.
+A. Each file or piece of text content can contain up to 100,000 characters and files can be up to 25MB.
 If your document is longer than this, split it into smaller sections or chapters before uploading.
 This will help you with managing and reviewing the training data as you go.

 Q. Can I view the documents I've uploaded to my AI?